 This policy was initially approved by the Finance and Facilities Committee of the Board of Trustees of the University of Puget Sound on February 27, 2009.
-Oversight and approval of subsequent modifications to this policy are the responsibility of the Vice President for Finance and Administration, or her/his delegate, in consultation with the President's Cabinet.
+Oversight and approval of subsequent modifications to this policy are the responsibility of the Executive Vice President and Chief Financial Officer, or her/his delegate, in consultation with the President's Cabinet.

 The University of Puget Sound, in response to a growing problem of identity theft, endeavors to safeguard personal and private information of all of its constituents, including faculty, staff, students, vendors, volunteers, and donors.
 Additionally, the university understands the importance of complying with applicable federal regulations under sections 114 and 315 of the Fair and Accurate Credit Transactions Act (FACTA) of 2003 to establish an Identity Theft Prevention Program designed to detect, prevent, and mitigate identity theft in connection with conducting university business, as defined by federal regulations.

 Identity theft: Fraud committed or attempted using the identifying information of another person without authority.